-Lousiana Marathon held its 6th race in Baton Rouge during the 2017 Martin Luther King holiday.
-People from around the country run in to Downtown Baton Rouge...literally.
-The 6th annual Louisiana Marathon kicked off Friday, January 13 with The Blue Cross Blue Shield of Louisiana Expo at the Raising Cane's River Center.
-The Expo featured over 62 exhibitors showcasing the latest trends, designs, and advances in running shoes and apparel.
-The Expo event continues a successful Baton Rouge tradition during the Martin Luther King holiday, bringing in over 10,000 runners from 50 states and around 30 countries.
+Lousiana Marathon held its 7th race in Baton Rouge during the 2018 Martin Luther King holiday.
+People from around the country ran in to Downtown Baton Rouge...literally.
+The 7th annual Louisiana Marathon kicked off Friday, January 12 with The Blue Cross Blue Shield of Louisiana Expo at the Raising Cane's River Center.
+The Expo featured over 60 exhibitors showcasing the latest trends, designs, and advances in running shoes and apparel.
+The Expo event continues a successful Baton Rouge tradition and even added a Street Food Festival in 2018, bringing in over 10,000 runners from 50 states and around 30 countries.

-Undeniably the biggest pop star the music industry has ever discovered, Elton John and his band returned to Baton Rouge for the second time in over 20 years in fall of 2016.
-Over 10,000 seats were completely sold out, and restaurants and bars were full for the largest concert of the year.
-The Beach Boys, Robert Plant, Cirque du Soleil, Disney on Ice, James Taylor in concert, Sesame Street Live and Monster Jam are among the many exciting events planned for 2017.
+Undeniably one of the biggest Country Music stars in 2017, Chris Stapleton along with Marty Stuart performed a memorable show at the Raising Cane's River Center Arena.
+Over 10,000 seats were completely sold out, and the downtown restaurants and bars were full for the largest concert of the year.
+Lynyrd Skynyrd, The Whitney Houston Show, Paw Patrol Live, Disney on Ice, WWE Live, and Sesame Street Live are among the many exciting events planned for 2018.